gravity-ui/markdown-editor/README.md

 ## Markdown wysiwyg and markup editor

-Extendable markdown editor with wysiwyg and markup modes.\
+MarkdownEditor is a powerful tool for working with Markdown, which combines WYSIWYG and Markup modes.
+This means that you can create and edit content in a convenient visual mode, as well as have full control over the markup.

+🔧 **Main features:**
-Implements the basic syntax of markdown and [YFM](https://ydocs.tech) syntax.\
+- Support for the basic Markdown and [YFM](https://ydocs.tech) syntax.
-It is based on the ProseMirror and CodeMirror engines.
+- Extensibility through the use of ProseMirror and CodeMirror engines.
+- The ability to work in WYSIWYG and Markup modes for maximum flexibility.

 ## Install